On the rank of the Thurston pullback map: Introduction

 where

 and

 \end{theorem}

 Recall that a critical point $c$ is called \textit{simple} (nondegenerate) if the multiplicity of $f$ at it is two (i.e. $f$ is two-to-one near $c$).
-Notice that the sets from \eqref{ell1} and \eqref{ell2} are in a sense complementary: In the former, $b$ is not a critical value of $f$ while in the latter, $f(c)$ is a critical value.
+Notice that the sets from \eqref{ell1} and \eqref{ell2} are in a sense complementary: in the former, $b$ is not a critical value of $f$ while in the latter, $f(c)$ is a critical value.

-The lower bound $\ell_1$ for the rank of the derivative clearly puts restrictions on admissible covers whose pullback maps become of rank zero at a point. \begin{corollary} Notation as above, if the rank of the pullback map $\sigma_f$ is zero at a point and $|A|\geq 4$, then for any $a\in A$ either $f(a)$ is a critical value or there exists another element $a'$ of $A$ for which $f(a)=f(a')$. \end{corollary}
+The lower bound $\ell_1$ for the rank of the derivative clearly puts restrictions on admissible covers whose pullback maps become of rank zero at a point. \begin{corollary} With the notation as above, if the rank of the pullback map $\sigma_f$ is zero at a point and $|A|\geq 4$, then for any $a\in A$ either $f(a)$ is a critical value or there exists another element $a'$ of $A$ for which $f(a)=f(a')$. \end{corollary}

-Also in the case of the derivative vanishing at a point, we derive an upper bound in terms of the degree for the number of marked points in the source of $f$. \begin{theorem} Notation as above and denoting the degree of $f$ by $d$, the derivative of $\sigma_f$ does not vanish at any point of $\mathcal{T}\left(S^2,B\right)$ unless $|A|\leq d+2$.
-Moreover, if there exists a critical value $v$ of $f$ such that $f^{-1}(v)\cap A=\emptyset$ and all critical points above $v$ are simple, then the inequality can be improved as
+Also in the case of the derivative vanishing at a point, we derive an upper bound in terms of the degree for the number of marked points in the domain of $f$. \begin{theorem} With the notation as above and denoting the degree of $f$ by $d$, the derivative of $\sigma_f$ does not vanish at any point of $\mathcal{T}\left(S^2,B\right)$ unless $|A|\leq d+2$.
+Moreover, if there exists a critical value $v$ of $f$ such that $f^{-1}(v)\cap A=\emptyset$ and all critical points in $f^{-1}(v)$ are simple, then the inequality can be improved to

 \end{theorem}

 The results above on the rank of $\sigma_f$ will be established in \S3 via studying its cotangent map ${\rm{D}}^*\sigma_f$ which can be identified with the pushforward action of $f$ on quadratic differentials.